rexerwang/requete/README.md

   })
 ```

-For commonjs module, `require` it:
+For Nodejs, using commonjs (.cjs):

 ```js
 const requete = require('requete')